INTERMODAL: INcreasing Transportation Efficiency and Resiliency through MODeling Assets and Logistics

 BY: Northwestern University Transportation Center and Vanderbilt

-PRINCIPAL INVESTIGATORS: Hani S. Mahmassani, Pablo Durango-Cohen, Craig Phillip (Vanderbilt), Hiba Baroud (Vanderbilt), Ahmad Taha (Vanderbilt), Paul Johnson (Vanderbilt)
+PRINCIPAL INVESTIGATORS: Hani S. Mahmassani (formerly), Pablo Durango-Cohen, Craig Phillip (Vanderbilt), Hiba Baroud (Vanderbilt), Ahmad Taha (Vanderbilt), Paul Johnson (Vanderbilt)

 The Northwestern University Transportation Center (NUTC) was competitively selected for a $2.2 million INTERMODAL grant by the Advanced Research Projects Agency - Energy (ARPA-E) of the U.S. Department of Energy.
-Led by Hani Mahmassani and Pablo Durango-Cohen, in collaboration with Craig Philip (Vanderbilt University), the project aims to reimagine the nation's multi-modal freight transportation system with the objective to improve its performance in terms of economic and service measures, and importantly, to reduce its environmental impact by enabling a transition to new energy technologies.
+Led by Hani Mahmassani and Pablo Durango-Cohen, in collaboration with Craig Philip (Vanderbilt University), the project aims to reimagine the nation's multi-modal freight transportation system with the objective to improve its performance in terms of economic and service measures and assess opportunities to leverage new energy technologies.

 Back to top